sagemath/sage/src/doc/en/developer/portability_testing.rst

 ``.gitignore`` file (via a symbolic link from ``.dockerignore``).
-Therefore, only the sources are copied, but not your configuration (such as the file ``config.status``), nor the ``$SAGE_LOCAL`` tree, nor any other build artefacts.
+Therefore, only the sources are copied, but not your configuration (such as the file ``config.status``), nor the ``$SAGE_LOCAL`` tree, nor any other build artifacts.

 Because of this, you can build a Docker image using the generated ``Dockerfile`` from your main Sage development tree.
 It does not have